Donor Development Manager

 How to Apply

-Please send a resume, a cover letter describing your interest and addressing the qualifications above, a writing sample, and contact information for three professional references to firstname.lastname@example.org by 30 April 2019.
-Please type the position title “Development Associate” in the subject line.
-Review of applications will begin in May.
+Please send a resume, a cover letter describing your interest and addressing the qualifications above, a writing sample, and contact information for three professional references to firstname.lastname@example.org by 15 June, 2019.
+Please type the position title “Development Manager” in the subject line.
+Review of applications will begin in June.